Carpet cleaning technician using a truck-mount steam cleaner

 Recurring Annual & Biannual Residentials on Card on File

 Annual and biannual residentials are how carpet cleaners stop selling from scratch every Monday morning.
 Set the cadence on each customer record (every 12 months on a low-traffic empty-nester home, every 6 months on a young family, every 3 months on the heavy-pet household), require a card on file, and Menutize charges automatically on the renewal date and rebooks the next slot.
-Eighty doors at $199/yr each is $16,000/yr in autopilot recurring revenue that mostly schedules itself.
-The fully automated multi-step Stanley-Steemer-style 'your annual cleaning is due' SMS-and-email drip sequence is on the optional $19/mo Automations add-on; the base recurring billing on card on file is free.
+Eighty doors at $199/yr each is $16,000/yr in autopilot recurring revenue that mostly schedules itself — a real book of business you can borrow against and eventually sell.
+The base recurring billing on card on file is free; the fully automated multi-step "your annual cleaning is due" SMS-and-email drip sequence is on the optional $19/mo Automations add-on.

 Before/After Photo Log for Stain Documentation

 A red-wine spill, a cat-urine corner, a high-traffic walkway between the kitchen and the back door — these jobs close on the before/after, not the price.
-Snap a before shot from your phone the moment you walk in, snap the after when the truck-mount's done, attach both to the customer record.
-Date-stamped photos settle the 'the spot is wicking back two weeks later' callback (because most pet-urine and red-wine wicking is honest physics, not bad work).
-They're also gold for property-manager move-out turns where the manager wants documented before/after before they cut the final, and for the emergency post-flood job where the homeowner is calling their insurance the next day and wants visual evidence of what got extracted.
-Photos live on the customer record forever — never have to dig through three years of texts to find the one from the Mitchells' basement flood again.
+Snap a before shot from your phone the moment you walk in, snap the after when the truck-mount's done, and attach both to the customer record.
+Date-stamped photos settle the "the spot is wicking back two weeks later" callback (most pet-urine and red-wine wicking is honest physics, not bad work).
+They're also gold for property-manager move-out turns where the manager wants documented before/after before cutting the final check, and for the post-flood job where the homeowner is calling their insurance the next day.
+Photo upload is unlimited and the photos live on the customer record forever.

 Three Things Every Carpet Cleaning Pro Wishes They Had